ishaan-ghosh/simplicity-ai/README.md

 - [ ] Improve the prompt
 - [ ] Get sources working in non text-davinci-003 models
 - [ ] Train your own model to use for answer synthesis

-## Credits

-Shoutout to [Perplexity AI](https://www.perplexity.ai/) for the inspiration.
-I highly recommend checking their product out.

-This repo is meant to show people that you can build powerful apps like Perplexity even if you don't have a large, experienced team.

-LLMs are amazing, and I hope Clarity inspires you to build something cool!